When baby Isaac was born, we looked into the offerings by OCBC, UOB and POSB for a CDA (Child development account).

 Only OCBC has a cap of $36,000 which I'm willing to accept in view of the savings account interest which I'll mention below.

-OCBC's Mighty Savers Program makes the OCBC CDA a WINNER!
+OCBC's Mighty Savers Account makes the OCBC CDA attractive!

 This may be useful: OCBC CDA HOTLINE